You’ve heard it all before: online courses are the best digital products. No wait, membership sites are the way to go for recurring revenue!

 If you’re constantly marketing, creating free content, and putting in the effort to reach a wider audience, you’re not affording yourself the opportunity to rest while you’re building your business.

-The majority of your efforts will be focused on advertising and marketing, speaking at live events or on podcasts, and other outreach opportunities to grow your audience and get people in the door so you can convert them to customers.
+The majority of your efforts will be focused on advertising and marketing, speaking at live events or on podcasts, and other outreach opportunities to grow your audience and get people in the door so you can sell courses from your website and third-party platforms.

 When you rest, your business suffers because you’re not marketing and building your audience of new prospective customers.